airswap/airswap-about/contracts/onchain-indexers.md

 Indexers are for peer discovery.
 Makers stake tokens to announce their "intent to trade" and become discoverable.
-[View on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/swap).
+[View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/swap).

 # Features